stallman-j/ekonomR/vignettes/basic-plotting.md

 ![plot of chunk unnamed-chunk-19](https://github.com/stallman-j/ekonomR/blob/main/output/02_figures/gcb_territorial_emissions_China_plot-03.png?raw=true)
 Still not loving the background.

 We could keep doing this, finagling with elements.
-It was through tinkering with this process that I realized there are some settings I end up coming back to that would be nice if I just always *had* without having to go look up.
+It was through tinkering with this process that I realized there are some settings I would like to just *have* without having to go look up.

 That's why `ekonomR` has a function that adds a little bit onto `ggplot2`'s minimal theme to preserve those defaults.
 It's called `theme_minimal_plot()`.
-It explicitly lists a few of the options I end up changing often so that I can reference them easily rather than flipping through all of `ggplot2`'s documentation.

 If you just want a nice, black-and-white plot that is pretty simple to change the labels on, just tack it on like so: